The Bankrate promise

 There are worse problems than having to figure out what to do with $30,000.

-These are the best investments you can make with that kind of cash.
+These are some of the best financial decisions you can make with that kind of cash.

 1. Pay down debt

 One of the best decisions you can make with your money is to pay down high interest debt, such as credit card debt.
 Credit cards can come with interest rates of 20 percent or more, so paying off that debt is one of the best investments you can make.
 Average credit card balances increased 13.2 percent in 2022 to $5,910, according to Experian.

 A cash windfall from an inheritance or performance bonus can be a great time to pay off a large chunk or the entirety of your high interest debt.
 You’ll need to pay off the balance aggressively to avoid paying interest for many years.

 2. Build up your savings

 Only 43 percent of Americans have enough savings to cover an unexpected $1,000 expense, according to a recent Bankrate survey.
 One out of four Americans would finance the expense using a credit card, the survey found.